 What is oxaloacetic acid?

 Oxaloacetic acid (OAA) is a key part of your natural energy cycle (aka the “Krebs cycle”) and is involved in many metabolic processes in the body.
-One of these processes is gluconeogenesis, the metabolic pathway that enables you to make glucose from non-carbohydrate sources, so it is particularly important for anyone on a low carb diet.
+One of these processes is gluconeogenesis, the metabolic pathway that enables you to make glucose from non-carbohydrate sources, so it is particularly important for anyone on a ketogenic or low carb diet.
 OAA is also required for cellular energy production and has multiple protective effects in the body, particularly in the brain.

 What are the neuroprotective benefits of OAA?